"Sharing God's Deep Gladness in Renewing All Things."

 The Missions Committee is responsible for Mountain Fellowship's investment in local, national and international missions.
 "Missions" is a line item in Mountain Fellowship’s annual budget now, and the Missions Committee is responsible for how the budgeted funds are used.
-The Missions Committee Members are David Kesler (Chair), Will Dyer, Doug Hamill, Betsy Morton, Lizzie Schmidt, and Mary Anne Hertzog.
+The Missions Committee Members are David Kesler (Chair), Doug Hamill, Lizzie Schmidt, Tim Carter, Anna Cook, and Mary Anne Hertzog.

 For agencies that we support, our preference is for local, Christian-based agencies that do not already have a broad base of support.
 We also prefer agencies where we have members actively serving or volunteering.
 Prior to being approved for support, individual candidates must complete our application process and be interviewed by Committee members (frequently by Skype).

-Locally, we provide regular monthly support to Signal Mountain Social Services and Bible in the Schools at Signal Mountain Middle and High School.
-We have also made special gifts to LifeSpring Community Health over the past two years.
+Locally, we provide regular monthly support to Signal Mountain Social Services, Bible in the Schools at Signal Mountain Middle and High School, LifeSpring Community Health and Woodlands Gathering.

-Internationally, we support our own member, Justin and Savannah Willis, who is presently serving in a youth ministry at the United Church of Bogota in Colombia.
+Internationally, we support our own member, Savannah Willis and her husband Justin, who are presently serving in a youth ministry at the United Church of Bogota in Colombia.
 Mountain Fellowship also supports Stephen and Charity Jones and their family, who are serving in London with SERGE (formerly World Harvest).
-Additionally, we support Josh and Kristi, who are also serving with SERGE in a sensitive country.
-Marcy and Denise Atchley who are serving with TEAM in Greece and hoping to start a coffee house ministry in Athens; and Genti and Djana Shani who are serving with Cru (formerly Campus Crusade for Christ) ministering to teachers and students in Albania.
+Additionally, we support Josh and Kristi, who are also serving with SERGE in a sensitive country; Marcy and Denise Atchley who are serving with TEAM in Greece and hoping to start a coffee house ministry in Athens; and Genti and Djana Shani who are serving with Cru (formerly Campus Crusade for Christ) ministering to teachers and students in Albania.

 Depending on the availability of funds, we also provide one-time support to missionaries and/or ministries that are in need, and we provide support to individuals and groups in our church who are participating in a short term mission trip.